 The effect you get depends on the time of day.
 During the evening you'll get lovely warm light, while earlier in the morning you'll get cooler tones.

-For a cleaner look, you can place a white background near the window (see how handy this is!) or a reflector beside it.
-If you can find a frosted window you can also get a textured, softer light that looks fantastic.
+For a cleaner look, you can place a white background near the window, or a reflector beside it.
+If you can find a frosted window, you can also get a textured, softer light that looks fantastic.

 Traditionally, photographers avoid lens flares as they occur as a result of unexpected light reflections or lens impurities.
 They're an impurity.
 But there can be beauty in imperfection, and in recent years they're back in vogue (check out a J.J.
 Abrams film to see what we mean).

 Lens flare can make your product shots more dynamic, eye-catching and stylish when done right.
-This is particularly applicable for luxury items like watches, jewellery, cars and skincare items.
+This is particularly applicable for luxury items like watches, jewelry, cars and skincare items.